-On the heels of his musical education at The Matrix, Walker met guitarist Michael Bloomfield in 1968.
-Bloomfield helped push Walker's blues in a more rock-fueled direction and became the single biggest influence on his sound.
-From 1975 to 1985, Walker performed nothing but gospel music, before returning to the blues in 1985.
-He soon signed to Hightone Records, which released his debut album, Cold is the Night (1986).
-Firmly rooted in blues, gospel, R&B, and rock, the album caught the attention of music fans around the country.
+Walker met guitarist Michael Bloomfield in 1968 and the two became fast friends.
+Bloomfield helped push Walker's blues in a more rock-fueled direction, and he became the single biggest influence on Walker's sound.
+The two shared an apartment for years and remained close friends until Bloomfield's death in 1981.
+From 1975 to 1985, Walker performed nothing but gospel music, playing and singing as a member of The Spiritual Corinthians.
+In 1986, after Walker returned to playing the blues, Hightone Records released his debut CD, Cold Is The Night.
+Firmly rooted in blues, gospel, R&B and rock, the album caught the attention of music fans around the country.

 Saturday Beatles Brunch